abinit/abinit/doc/tutorial/compilation.md

 Actually, the libraries will be loaded by the OS at runtime when we start to run the executable and the list of directories specified in `$LD_LIBRARY_PATH` (`$DYLD_LIBRARY_PATH` for MacOs) will play a crucial role.

-On Linux one can use the *ldd* tool to prints the shared objects (shared libraries) required by each program or shared object specified on the command line.
+On Linux one can use the *ldd* tool to print the shared objects (shared libraries) required by each program or shared object specified on the command line.

 ```sh